-21.1 Avino Veins
+21.1 Avino Current Operation

-Avino is currently conducting mining activity, including mineral processing, on the materials from the ET Mine.
-No cost estimate is applicable for the ongoing operations, and all costs below are based on actual expenditure from Q1 2020 to Q3 2022, excluding the proposed tailings reprocessing project completed in 2017.
+Avino is currently conducting mining activity, including mineral processing, on the materials from the Avino Mine.
+There is no cost estimate applicable for the ongoing operations, and all costs below are based on actual expenditure, excluding the proposed tailings reprocessing project.